11 Comments

 @Sara can answer this…

-Fringe Finance's avatar
+The Fringe Finance Report's avatar

 I completely agree with you: "Separate emotions from investment decisions."